 Since 1945, Transit Mix Concrete has been at the heart of dozens of civil and commercial projects that are vital to the tremendous community growth and economic development of southern Colorado.
-Today, Transit Mix provides much of the sand and mineral aggregate essential to the construction of the buildings, homes, streets, and highways that make up the region's cities, towns, and rural landscape.
+Today, Transit Mix responsibly develop the sand and mineral aggregate essential to the construction of the buildings, homes, streets and highways that make up the region's cities and towns and rural landscape.